BenGothard/zombie/README.md

 The web interface is now completely self contained.
 You can open `docs/index.html` directly in your browser without an internet connection and analyze CSV files or simple PDF statements.
+Parsing and grouping of descriptions now relies on a lightweight AI model that runs entirely in your browser so recurring transactions are found even when descriptions vary slightly.
 PDF parsing is best effort and may fail on heavily compressed documents.

 The page now supports dark mode automatically and features an improved layout for an epic experience.